Amasirat/Obsidian/OpenGL.md

 OpenGL is a Graphics API that can be used to create graphical applications.

-It is not a framework, It is simply a standard created by the Khronos Group, that different graphics manufactureres create implementations for the functions.
+It is not a framework, It is simply a standard created by the Khronos Group, that different graphics manufacturers create implementations for the functions.

 ## State machine